neurobagel/documentation/docs/datamodels.md

 ## Data Dictionaries

-When you annotate a demographic `.csv` file with the Neurobagel Annotation tool, your annotations are stored in a data dictionary.
+When you annotate a demographic `.csv` file with the Neurobagel Annotation tool, your annotations are stored in a data dictionary!
 Neurobagel uses a structure for these data dictionaries that is compatible with and expands on the
 [BIDS `participant.json` data dictionaries](https://bids-specification.readthedocs.io/en/stable/03-modality-agnostic-files.html#participants-file).